joedski/musings/General/Journal 2020-06-12 - Unit Tests, Mocks, and Discomfort Therewith.md

 Okay, actually, the nested interface form does net us something: it tells us what each function is.
 I actually kinda don't like the function parameter form because it doesn't!
 Technically, I suppose there's also the consideration that with the lambdas it's three anonymous classes instead of 1 nested interface and 1 anonymous class because lambdas; and due to that, 3 instantiations vs 1.
 True, this (probably) isn't a tight loop but still.

-In either case, that's still more instantiations than dependency injection.
+In either case, that's still more instantiations than dependency injection, though it allows for "mock-less" mocking.